 #2 B2B - Business to Business: It defines a model where a business is selling either products or services to another business.
 CloudTalk counts as a B2B e-commerce model since we offer software solutions to other companies.

 #3 C2B - Consumer to Business: Simple model.
 An individual person sells services or products to a company.
 Here, we can mention freelancers, such as writers, photographers, etc., but, for example, also influencers, promoting branded products on their channels.

 #4 C2C - Consumer to Consumer: This model refers to one individual person selling a product or service to another individual person through the internet.
 For example via platforms like eBay or Etsy.

-#5 D2C - Direct to Consumer: A newest e-commerce model, where a brand sells directly to their end customer without going through distributor, wholesaler or retailer.
-A popular example are subscriptions or selling via social platforms, such as Facebook, Instagram or Pinterest.
+#5 D2C - Direct to Consumer: The newest e-commerce model, where a brand sells directly to their end customer without going through distributor, wholesaler, or retailer.
+A popular example is subscriptions or selling via social platforms, such as Facebook, Instagram, or Pinterest.

 Yet, in this blog, we will be talking solely about the first two models - B2C and B2B.

 HOT NEWS!
 We put together a downloadable step-by-step buyer's guide on how to choose the best call center software in 2020.